crf8472/libarcsdec/README.md

 ## What libarcsdec does

 - Provide a high-level API for sample and metadata input for [libarcstk][1].
-- A bunch of decoder and parser adapters to let you calculate ARCSs on your already archived lossless audio data.
+- Provide a bunch of decoder and parser adapters to let you calculate ARCSs on your already archived lossless audio data.
 - Facility to read virtually any lossless codec from virtually any container file (by the use of external dependencies).
 - Simplified API to recalculate ARCSs of a CD image at any time after ripping.
-- You define the task like "Take this audio and this TOC and just give me the checksums".
+- You define the task like "Take this audio and this toc and just give me the checksums".
 - Hides completely the concrete decoding of audio data.
 - Hides completely the parsing of metadata files.

-The following features are planned, but not yet implemented:
+The following features are planned, but not yet fully implemented:

 - Metadata parser for cdrdao's .toc file format.
 - Add OGG support to the audio reader for FLAC/FLAC.